PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 the sole xfail is the intentionally absent pass-module owner.
 Targeted Ruff, bytecode compilation, and whitespace checks passed.
 Commit and push this checkpoint before production changes.

+## Pre-Concat NHWC pass-module owner implementation

+`passes/pre_concat_nhwc_layout.py` now owns indexed NHWC Concat cleanup, quantized indexed cleanup, legacy fallback, and their aggregate counter.
+It preserves the characterized order and exact layout/diagnostics/model-only argument policy.
+The recognized counter-key lists moved with the owner, so unrelated details are still ignored.

+The lowerer function `_optimize_transpose_pre_concat_nhwc_chains` is now a one-return compatibility wrapper with its original signature.
+Its three direct production uses and recovery callback are unchanged, and the legacy lowerer wrapper remains available.
+The new module imports existing owners directly;
+it does not import the lowerer or inject callbacks.

+Final sequential validation under core-only `uv`:

+- focused owner and compatibility contracts: `3 passed in 0.54s`;
+- all NHWC Concat family runtime contracts: `285 passed in 1.33s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.85s`;
+- synthetic core runtime contracts: `55 passed in 1.01s`;
+- result contracts: `196 passed in 8.99s`;
+- full architecture contracts: `258 passed in 19.02s`;
+- phase-store capacity contracts: `2 passed in 0.52s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+No graph, numerical, diagnostics, public API, or artifact behavior changed.
+Commit and push this implementation checkpoint.
+On resume, characterize the now-safe final Slice/pre-Concat pair between final slice/Concat recovery and the terminal Concat-bridge composite.
+Continue with coherent commits and pushes only; never create, update, or reopen a pull request.